Niekes/beautiful-backgrounds/README.md

 -   `data-font-color-saturation-start`: Specifies the ending color saturation for the rain.
 Should be a value between 0 and 100.
 -   `data-font-color-lightness-start`: Specifies the starting color lightness for the rain.
 Should be a value between 0 and 100.
 -   `data-font-color-lightness-start`: Specifies the ending color lightness for the rain.
 Should be a value between 0 and 100.
--   `data-speed`: Controls the falling speed of the digital rain.
+-   `data-fps`: Controls the frames per second.
 -   `data-background-color`: Background color of the canvas element

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A3QJPZ9)